Is Your "Independent Contractor" Really Independent...?

 What Does The IRS Say?

-According to Investopedia, an Independent Contractor isself-employed person or entity contracted to perform work for—or provide services to—another entity as a nonemployee.
+According to Investopedia, an Independent Contractor is a self-employed person or entity contracted to perform work for—or provide services to—another entity as a nonemployee.
 As a result, independent contractors must pay their own Social Security and Medicare taxes.

 The IRS defines it as: